knative/func/templates/springboot/http/README.md

 ### Building

-This command builds OCI image for the function.
+This command builds an OCI image for the function.

 ```shell script
 func build -v                  # build jar